 You may already know that carrying excess body fat isn’t exactly good for health.
 According to the National Cancer Institute (NCI), people who are overweight or obese have a higher risk of developing serious health problems like diabetes and cardiovascular disease.
 There’s also a strong and growing body of evidence to suggest that packing on the extra pounds increases one’s risk of getting cancer.
 Obesity is a common indicator of a number of underlying health issues linked to cancer.1

 But how much weight is too much (or too little)?
 And how can you know for sure whether or not you are of a healthy weight so as to minimize your risk of cancer?
-It’s a tricky question with even trickier answers as, believe it or not, there’s no universal standard for determining what constitutes a healthy weight.
-There are many varying factors that have to be taken into account when making a proper assessment, and the medical profession at large is all over the place when it comes to pinpointing the most accurate approach.
+It’s a tricky question with even trickier answers, as, believe it or not, there’s no universal standard for determining what constitutes a healthy weight.
+There are many factors to consider when making a proper assessment, and the medical profession at large is all over the place when it comes to pinpointing the most accurate approach.

 While it’s a generally recognized fact that obesity is, indeed, a major risk factor for cancer, so is being underweight.
 And so is being “skinny fat” – meaning you look thin but still have high amounts of body fat.
 And so is looking relatively healthy while actually being unhealthy on the inside.
 And so on and so forth.
 In other words, it’s a complicated issue.
 And one that deserves a greater level of focus and attention, especially as obesity rates continue to skyrocket throughout the country (and world).